luke-r-holden/adsabs_pdf_grab/README.md

 ### Requirements

-This code was written in Python 3.12.6, and so it is recommended to use this version or later when running.
+This code was written in Python 3.12.6, and so it is recommended to use this version or later.

 adsabs_pdf_grab makes use of the `re`, `os`, and `requests` Python modules; the former two are included by default in Python releases, while the latter may need to be installed by the user (e.g. with `python3 -m pip install requests`).